stefanyayala/Machine-Learning-Fundamentals/carseats-predictive-models/README.md

    - Open the `carseats-prediction.Rmd` file and knit it to generate the output report (HTML file).

 3. Interpret the results:
-   - The output HTML file will contain all the analysis, model evaluations, and visualizations.
+   - The output MD file will contain all the analysis, model evaluations, and visualizations.
    - Key insights, including the best-performing model and recommendations, will be highlighted.

 ## Conclusion